placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-11-13-mobula8-runcam.md

 ## runcam configuration

 - [update the firmware](https://www.runcam.com/download/thumb2/) to `1.2.2`
-- QR code: set the camera to power on automatically when it receives power, but manual start of recording. set to use gyro, no geometry correction, 4:3 4K 30FPS, PAL, daylight white balance, shutter 1/60, ISO manual, saturation 3, contrast 1, sharpness 1. use ISO and ND filters to adjust exposure. stop recording before cutting the power
+- QR code: set the camera to power on automatically when it receives power, but manual start of recording. set it to use gyro, no geometry correction, 4:3 4K 30FPS, PAL, daylight white balance, shutter 1/60, ISO manual, saturation 3, contrast 1, sharpness 1. use ISO and ND filters to adjust the exposure. stop recording before cutting the power, otherwise the end of the video file and the gyro data will be lost.
 - [gyroflow best practices for older cameras, does not directly apply to thumb2](https://docs.gyroflow.xyz/app/getting-started/supported-cameras/runcam)
 - [lens profile](https://github.com/gyroflow/lens_profiles/blob/main/RunCam/Runcam_Thumb2_4by3.json) for Gyroflow